 IIC-Wethersfield (main campus) and IIC-Plainville (additional location) are accredited with the National Accrediting Commission of Career Arts & Sciences, Inc. (NACCAS).
-The National Accrediting Commission of Career Arts & Sciences is recognized by the United States Department of Education as a national accrediting agency for postsecondary schools and departments of cosmetology arts and sciences, and massage therapy.
+The NACCAS is recognized by the United States Department of Education as a national accrediting agency for Cosmetology and related studies.
 If a need should arise or to check IIC's status, contact: